What Are Godly Friendships? 10 Qualities to Look Out For

 9. They unconditionally love you

 A key focus of Christianity is unconditional love, a reflection of God’s love for us.
-Unconditional love in friendships means your friends should embrace who you are, not who they want you to be.
+Unconditional love in friendships means our friends should embrace who we are, not who they want us to be.
+This can take practice, but in all things, it is better to try.

 Scripture: